1and1/neo-2016/neo-datareplicator/README.md

 Neo DataReplicator
 ==============

 The DataReplicator is a ***pull-based client*** lib to replicated uri-addressed resources in a ***resilient*** way.
-Typically the replicator is used to replicate central managed resources such as configurations, template files, ACL lists or IP lists.
+Typically the replicator is used to replicate central managed resources such as configurations, template files, schema files, ACL lists or IP lists.

 The replicator uses a uri to address the resource to replicate.
 Currently the [uri schemes](https://tools.ietf.org/html/rfc3986) `http`, `https`, `file` and `classpath` are supported.
 For instance `http://myserver/defintions/schemas.zip`, `file:/C:/image/defintions/schemas.zip` or `classpath:defintions/schemas.zip` are valid resource identifier to address a `schemas.zip` resource.